William Rothenstein: Personal life

 William Rothenstein was born into a German-Jewish family in Bradford, West Riding of Yorkshire where he was educated at Bradford Grammar School.
 His father, Moritz, emigrated from Germany in 1859 to work in Bradford's burgeoning textile industry.
 Soon afterwards he married Bertha Dux and they had six children, of whom William was the fifth.

 William's two brothers, Charles and Albert, were also heavily involved in the arts.
 Charles (1866–1927), who followed his father into the wool trade, was an important collector – and left his entire collection to Manchester Art Gallery in 1925.
 Albert (1881–1953) was a painter, illustrator and costume designer.
 Both brothers changed their surname to Rutherston during the First World War.

-He married Alice Knewstub in 1899 with whom he had four children: John, Betty, Rachel and Michael.
+In 1899, he married Alice Knewstub, an actress known as Alice Kingsley and the daughter of Walter John Knewstub.
+The couple had four children: John, Betty, Rachel and Michael.
 John Rothenstein later gained fame as an art historian and art administrator (he was Director of the Tate Gallery from 1938 to 1964 and was knighted in 1952).
 Michael Rothenstein was a talented printmaker.